-'New' Participant (Newbie)
+'New' Participant (newly assessed into Support at Home)

-If your spouse or partner is assessed as eligible for a Support at Home ongoing budget after 1 July 2025, they will be known as a New Participant.
+If your spouse or partner is assessed as eligible for a Support at Home ongoing budget after 1 July 2025, they will be known as a New participant.

-There are many different rules for New Participants, and the information in this resource will not apply to them.
+There are many different rules for New participants, and the information in this resource will not apply to them.